-Document Template, Visual Project Proposal In Specific Graduate Courses
+Document Template, Visual Project Proposal For Specific Graduate Course

-For specific graduate courses, use this document template to describe your class project as a proposal.
-Edit the document and include your own "cognitive map" that visually identifies 10 or so files that you will created for your intended project.
-By the end of the semester, you will upload this and your other files to your ULM student website account.
-Consider your proposal as a "blueprint" for creating an online interactive professional portfolio.
+For specific Educational Technology Leadership graduate courses, use this updated document template to describe your course project as a course project proposal.
+Edit the document and include your own "cognitive map" that visually identifies 10 or so files that you will create for your intended course project.
+By the end of the semester, you will upload this file and your project files to your ULM website account.
+Consider your proposal as a "blueprint" for creating an online interactive professional portfolio ("eFolio").

 Plain Document Template For "A Visual Reflection Topic"